instructor-ai/instructor/docs/examples/classification.md

 For single-label classification, we define a Pydantic model with a [Literal](../concepts/prompting.md#literals) field for the possible labels.

 !!! note "Literals vs Enums"

     We prefer using `Literal` types over `enum` for classification labels.
 Literals provide better type checking and are more straightforward to use with Pydantic models.

 !!! important "Few-Shot Examples"

     Including few-shot examples in the model's docstring is crucial for improving the model's classification accuracy.
 These examples guide the AI in understanding the task and expected outputs.

     If you want to learn more prompting tips check out our [prompting guide](../prompting/index.md)

+!!! note "Chain of Thought"

+    Using [Chain of Thought](../concepts/prompting.md#chain-of-thought) has been shown to improve the quality of the predictions by ~ 10%

 ```python
 from pydantic import BaseModel, Field